dmitriyslaym/qa-test/README.md

 - Notice, that the content of JSON block in the middle was updated.
 Click on "Send" button there.
 If everything is successfull, from now on you can use any endpoints from the list while having the current WS connection opened.

 #### In nodeJS code
+Establish a WS connection with Exchange GW.

+Generate required data for the request:

 ```
 import sha256 from "crypto-js/hmac-sha256";